University of Florida Homepage

 Fall 2015 Internship Class Podcasts (coordinated by Kyle Bridge and Meagan Frenzer): International Brotherhood of Electrical Workers

 Fall 2015 interns produced podcasts on about the local history of the IBEW.
 Image from International Brotherhood of Electrical Workers Wikipedia article.
-University of Florida Digital Collections Archive To date, 90+ oral history […]
+University of Florida Digital Collections Archive To date, 90+ oral history podcasts are available on the University of Florida’s Digital Collections website, including final projects for internship classes, as well as the Summer 2013 seminar and original […]

 Spring 2015 Internship Class Podcasts (coordinated by Jessica Taylor and Kyle Bridge): Virginia Fieldwork in Folklore, Appalachian Social Change Project, Community organizing, and more

 Spring 2015 interns produced podcasts on a variety of topics.
 Image from Jacksonville, Florida Wikipedia article.
-University of Florida Digital Collections Archive To date, 90+ oral history podcasts are available on the […]
+University of Florida Digital Collections Archive To date, 90+ oral history podcasts are available on the University of Florida’s Digital Collections website, including final projects for internship classes, as well as the Summer 2013 seminar and original SPOHP podcast series, released […]

 Spring 2014 Internship Class Podcasts (coordinated by Jessica Taylor and Sarah Blanc): Retired Faculty of Florida, Mississippi Freedom Project, Gloucester County, VA

-Spring 2014 interns produced podcasts on a variety of topics focusing on the Retired Faculty of Florida, and also including the Mississippi Freedom Project and life histories in Gloucester County, Virginia. […]
+Spring 2014 interns produced podcasts on a variety of topics focusing on the Retired Faculty of Florida, and also including the Mississippi Freedom Project and life histories in Gloucester County, Virginia.
+Image from the UF Magazine.
+University of Florida Digital Collections Archive To date, 50+ oral history podcasts are available on the University of Florida’s Digital Collections website, […]

 Summer 2013 Oral History Seminar Podcasts (coordinated by Erin Conlin): Segregation, Environmental Justice, Advocacy and more with the Florida Farmworker Association

 Summer 2013 interns produced podcasts on a variety of topics related to the Farmworker Association of Florida.
 Image from the Farmworker Association of Florida Facebook.
-University of Florida Digital Collections […]
+University of Florida Digital Collections Archive To date, 50+ oral history podcasts are available on the University of Florida’s Digital Collections website, including final projects for the entire Spring 2011, 2013, Fall […]

 Spring 2013 Internship Class Podcasts: LGBT Life in Florida, Race in America’s Armed Forces, Disability History, World War II, Integrating the University of Florida, Female War Veterans

 Spring 2013 seminar students produced podcasts on a variety of topics.
-Featured image of Doris “Dorie” Miller, a cook in the United States Navy noted for his bravery during the attack on Pearl Harbor on December 7, 1941. […]
+Featured image of Doris “Dorie” Miller, a cook in the United States Navy noted for his bravery during the attack on Pearl Harbor on December 7, 1941.
+He was the first African American to be awarded the Navy Cross, the third highest honor awarded by the U.S. Navy at the time.
+Image from the National Museum […]

 Spring 2011 Internship Class Podcasts: African American History in Gainesville, World War II, the Vietnam War, Growing up in Nazi Germany

 Spring 2011 interns produced podcasts on a variety of topics.
-Featured image from “German Boy: A Child in War” by Wolfgang E. Samuel, a memoir of life growing up in Nazi Germany. […]
+Featured image from “German Boy: A Child in War” by Wolfgang E. Samuel, a memoir of life growing up in Nazi Germany.
+University of Florida Digital Collections Archive To date, 50+ oral history podcasts are available on the University of Florida’s Digital Collections website, including final projects for the […]